robvet/hack-integration/1-integration_basics/readme.md

     {
         log.LogInformation("C# HTTP trigger function processed a request.");

-        // NOTE: Can also modify function to retrieve product ID from query string. string productId = req.Query["productId"];
+        // NOTE: Can also modify function to retrieve program ID from query string. string programId = req.Query["programId"];

         string requestBody = new StreamReader(req.Body).ReadToEnd();
         dynamic data = JsonConvert.DeserializeObject(requestBody);
-        productId = productId ?? data?.productId;
+        programId = programId ?? data?.programId;

-        return productId != null
+        return programId != null
             ?
-(ActionResult)new OkObjectResult($"The program name for your program id {productId} is Program A") : new BadRequestObjectResult("Please provide a programId on the query string!");
+(ActionResult)new OkObjectResult($"The program name for your program id {programId} is Program A") : new BadRequestObjectResult("Please provide a programId on the query string!");
     }
 }